kLeZ/bettys/_pages/about.md

 ---
 My name is Roberta Scarpetti.
 However, years ago my little friends decided to call me Betty.
 Ever since, it has been my nickname, even with my grown up friends.

-I am an Applied Theatre Practitioner and Consultant specialising in autism.
+I am an Applied Theatre Practitioner and Consultant specialised in autism.

 Born by the Italian seaside I began working with children at the age of 16 with planning and delivering entertainment for children's birthday parties.
 I enjoyed it so much that over the years I kept doing it during school holidays, on weekends, and in my spare time.